Weobley: Grade I

-Weobley has two Grade I Listed Buildings:

-The parish church of SS Peter and Paul.
+Weobley has two Grade I listed buildings: The parish church of SS Peter and Paul and The Ley.

-The Ley.
 The latter is a farmhouse to the west of the village, and is a sumptuous two-storey timber-framed house on a H-plan, built in 1589 and little altered since.

 Grade II*

-Weobley has eleven buildings listed Grade II*, two-storey black-and-white timber box-framed unless otherwise specified:
+Weobley has eleven buildings listed Grade II*; they are two-storey, and black-and-white timber box-framed, unless otherwise specified:

 Grade II

 Weobley has seventy-six buildings listed Grade II.
 Some of these are on farms outside the village:

 Popular culture

-Site of fictitious St Agnes lunatic asylum in Tatters of the King, a scenario for Call of Cthulhu.
+Weobley was the site of the fictitious St Agnes lunatic asylum in Tatters of the King, a scenario for Call of Cthulhu.
+Large parts of the film Hamnet were filmed in the village.